 Move By XY - use this command to move the entire polygon pour object.
 The Move By dialog will appear in which you can enter the increment value to be applied to each vertex point X and Y coordinates.

-Using the Select Column and Select All commands in conjunction with the Copy command, you also can quickly take vertex information into an external editor then use the Paste command to bring modified information back in.
+Using the Select Column and Select All commands, in conjunction with the Copy command, you can also quickly take vertex information into an external editor, and then use the Paste command to bring modified information back in.

 All of the above Menu commands are also available from the right-click context menu associated to the main list region.